California Department of Housing and Community Development

-The California Department of Housing and Community Development (HCD) is a department within the California Business, Consumer Services and Housing Agency (BCSH) that develops housing policy and building codes (i.e. the California Building Standards Code), regulates manufactured homes and mobile home parks, and administers housing finance, economic development and community development programs.
+The California Department of Housing and Community Development (HCD) is a department within the California Housing and Homelessness Agency (CHHA) that develops housing policy and building codes (i.e. the California Building Standards Code), regulates manufactured homes and mobile home parks, oversees housing plans of local governments, and administers housing finance, economic development and community development programs.

 History

 The HCD was created on 17 September 1965.
 The Zenovich–Moscone–Chacon Housing and Home Finance Act of 1975 permanently established and reorganized the HCD, as well as created the California Housing Finance Agency.
 It inherited the housing portion of the Division of Immigration and Housing of the Californian Department of Industrial Relations.
 The HCD was brought under the BCSH in 2012.

 In 2025, as part of the reorganization of the BCSH within the budget, Governor Gavin Newsom proposed spinning off the Department, along with other housing-related agencies in the BCSH, into a separate cabinet-level California Housing and Homelessness Agency.
-The proposal was approved by the Little Hoover Commission, and is slated to complete by June 2026.
+The proposal was approved by the Little Hoover Commission, and became active on July 1, 2026.